Discrimination and Harassment

 These demographic traits are commonly referred to as protected classes (policy 303).
 If you are subjected to an adverse academic or employment action based upon one or more of the protected classes, discrimination may have occurred.

-USU’s sexual harassment policies (USU policies 339 and 305) apply to students, staff, faculty and other academic personnel.
-These policies help to facilitate an academic environment free of sexual violence and harassment.
-Learn more about how USU defines harassment and sexual misconduct in USU’s policy 339 definitions.
+USU’s sexual harassment policies apply to students, staff, faculty and other academic personnel.
+These policies help to facilitate an academic environment free of sexual misconduct, discrimination and harassment.

 How the Title IX/AA/EO Office Addresses Discrimination